Help Contents

 Here P2F refers to a Server object instance.
 The bit mask constants are defined by the APPLICATIONTYPE enumeration.

-In order for special processing to work the respective applications listed above must be installed on your computer with API support.
+In order for special processing to work, the respective applications listed above must be installed on your computer with API support.
 If special processing is enabled by UseAutomation property but the corresponding application API cannot be found or launched, general processing method is used instead.

 In addition to more robust programmatic conversion special processing method provides more document-specific options that can be used at conversion.
 These options are available in ExcelOptions and PowerPointOptions objects.
 These objects can be accessed using ExcelOptions and PowerPointOptions properties of BatchProcessingOptions object.